PhillipTaylor/ngx_http_knock_module/README.md

 the website is served up as they have completed the secret handshake.
 Most bots wouldn't waste their time trying to second guess those urls in the hope the server is listening!

+#### Notes

+* knock_uris must be hit in the sequence specified.
+* knock_uris have to pass through the nginx server obviously
+* uris that aren't a part of the knock sequence do not reset the person's place in the knock sequence.
+* the module is limited to 30,000 ips. change the #define line to increase or decreate this value.
+* this module was written against nginx 1.2.1

 Enjoy

 Phillip Taylor
+August 17th 2014.